-Backpacking the Gold Coast will always hold a special place in my heart, as it was the first place that I travelled to when I went backpacking Australia on my working holiday visa.
+The Gold Coast will always hold a special place in my heart.
+It was the first place that I travelled to when I went backpacking Australia on my working holiday visa.

 Yes, I realise I am probably the only person that has started off their Australian adventure here, but when researching the country, it best fitted my idea of what Australia would be.